dotnet/docs-maui/docs/user-interface/handlers/create.md

 </ContentPage>
 ```

-In this example, the `Video` control sets the `AreTransportControlsEnabled` property to `false` and defines a `Button` that plays and pauses the video, and a `Button` that stop video playback.
+In this example, the `Video` control sets the `AreTransportControlsEnabled` property to `false` and defines a <xref:Microsoft.Maui.Controls.Button> that plays and pauses the video, and a <xref:Microsoft.Maui.Controls.Button> that stop video playback.
 Button appearance is defined using unicode characters and their text equivalents, to create buttons that consist of an icon and text:

 :::image type="content" source="media/create/play-stop.png" alt-text="Screenshot of play and pause buttons.":::